The Allergan Natrelle 410 highly cohesive silicone gel ("Gummy bear") implant – Why Did I use them?

 What is the Allergan 410 implant?

 The Allergan 410 implant is an anatomical (or teardrop, breast shaped) implant that contains a highly cohesive silicone gel that is form-stable.
-This implant holds its shape, unlike a round implant which is not form-stable.
+This highly cohesive gel that holds its shape is also nicknamed “Gummy”, after the candy “gummy bears.”
+This implant holds its shape, unlike a round implant filled with less cohesive gel which is not form-stable.
 It is not the shell of the implant that gives it its unique shape, but rather the distribution of the highly cohesive gel within the implant that gives it shape.
-To achieve its unique shape, the gel does need to be firmer than a standard silicone gel implant.
+To achieve its unique shape, the gel does need to be firmer than a non-gummy silicone gel implant.
 There is a tradeoff here: the more the implant holds its shape and resists shell folding, the firmer the gel needs to be.
 As stated above, it is important to realize that different manufacturers of cohesive gel implants use silicone gels of differing firmness.
 It has been in use around the world for well over twenty years as well as in clinical trials in the United States for approximately 12 years, and several hundred thousand women around the world have these implants.
 In February, 2013, the Food and Drug Administration (FDA) gave approval to the Allergan 410 implant for use in this country.
 Prior to having access to this implant, surgeons must be trained and certified to use it by Allergan.
 These implants are the most extensively studied breast implant ever.

 Now comes the Allergan 410

-Now enter the Allergan 410 form-stable teardrop shaped “Gummy-bear” implant. everyone seems to think that the purpose of this implant is to prevent leaking.
+Now enter the Allergan 410 form-stable teardrop shaped “Gummy-bear” implant.
+The Allergan 410 contained a new type of gel.
+It was firmer so that it held its shape, which was now teardrop.
+This increase in firmness, which gave the implant its “form-stability”, that is the ability to retain its shape, was due to the characteristics of the silicone gel, which we now refer to as “gummy”.
+We did not have round gummy implants at this time, although they were available in Europe.
+Everyone seems to think that the purpose of this implant is to prevent leaking.
 If the implant shell is compromised (tears), the gel will not come out.
 This is partly true, but this is not the purpose of the implant.
-When compared to a typical silicone gel implant, if the shell breaks, the gel will still come out of the shell, perhaps at a much slower rate.
+When compared to a typical silicone “non-gummy” gel implant, if the shell breaks, the gel will still come out of the shell, perhaps at a much slower rate.
 In either case, the gel is still contained within the scar capsule that forms around every breast implant starting just a few weeks after surgery.
 Silicone gel is inert anyway, that it doesn’t react with the body and vice-versa, therefore it is non-toxic.
 The real benefit, the real beauty of this implant is that it gives the breast the best possible shape and maintains that shape years longer than a standard silicone gel implant.
 Isn’t that what a woman would want anyway?

 About the textured surface